 Self-advocacy isn’t just about advocating for the accommodations you have at home.
 It’s also about advocating for the new/different accommodations you need based on factors in the new environment.
 The process of accepting those differences takes time and it’s good to talk about it.
 Nothing truly happens in isolation.
 Anytime a traveler is experiencing issues with cultural adjustment it isn’t going to potentially affect others around them.
 Cultural adjustment is a natural thing that everyone goes through in some way.
 Communicating about cultural adjustment can help whether it’s letting emotions out or asking for some sort of advice/assistance.
 Life often works better when we are working together and that happens through first communicating and then committing to doing what it takes to learn from and support one another.

 So how can others in the travel process support self-advocacy?
 Being aware of the complexities of self-advocacy is a huge first step.
 Once we are aware we can take action steps.
 Providing details about the location and program not only supports an inclusive marketing strategy but it also supports potential participants with disabilities to advocate for their needs.
-Building in solid communication to existing processes with travelers invites travelers with disabilities to share about their needs and experiences at various points of the experience.
+Building in solid communication opportunities to existing processes with travelers invites travelers with disabilities to share about their needs and experiences at various points of the experience.
 These conversations can lead to being able to work through issues that an individual experiences and learn and make improvements for the future.

 Awareness is key to self-advocacy.
 Awareness means self-awareness, awareness of others, and cultural awareness.
 It’s complicated!
 Patience and communication are important parts of each layer of understanding, supporting, and working through self-advocacy.